Volantarius/volantarius.github.io/index.md

 ![Much better](ts1_chinesebetter.jpg)

 Eventually I figured out all of the issues!
-I wrote a little shader that treated vertex colors as light.

 ![Graveyard!](ts1_new01.jpg)

-Using emission for the vertex colors meant that engine's lights can be used with the level too.
+I wrote a shader to fix the lighting using emission for the vertex colors.
+This meant the engine's lights can cast correctly to the level.

 ![Sort of like Goldeneye's collision](ts1_chemicalplant.jpg)